Bond Futures Delivery Notices

 Days and dates

 The bond futures can be settled by delivery of the Government of Canada bonds, which meet the delivery standards, according to a predetermined process as specified by MX.
-Delivery of the CGZ, CGF, CGB and LGB is a process allowing two days for settlement, which provides time for parties to futures contracts – the buyer, the seller and CDCC (the clearing corporation) – to make necessary arrangements for delivery.
+Delivery of the CGZ, CGF, CGB and LGB is a process allowing one day for settlement, which provides time for parties to futures contracts – the buyer, the seller and CDCC (the clearing corporation) – to make necessary arrangements for delivery.

 First declaration day